 “SILO: Edge of the Real World” is billed as a meditation on life in a small Midwest farm town disrupted by a grain entrapment.

 Released in September, the film is a 10-minute documentary “short” that was made as a companion piece to a full-length narrative feature film, called “Silo,” that’s scheduled for production in 2018.

 The documentary centers on two young men considering the risks and rewards of being grain farmers in the wake of an entrapment fatality.
-Adam Fox, 29, is a partner in his family-operated grain farm near Rising Sun, Ind.; Clay Althoff, 18, is a senior at Switzerland County High School in Vevay, one town over.
+Adam Fox, 29, is a partner in his family-operated grain farm near Rising Sun, Ind.; Clay Althoff, 18, is a

 The film’s director, Marshall Burnette, hails from rural Tennessee.
 On his way home one night in 2013, Burnette heard a National Public Radio segment about the 2010 deaths of Wyatt Whitebread, 14, and Alex Pacas, 19, who were engulfed inside a bin while walking down grain at their jobs in Mount Carroll, Ill.
 A third employee, their friend Will Piper, 20, was rescued and told the story.